 This is one of the easiest ways to get noticed.
 Give people a reason to interact with you and make sure they remember it.
 Pop up shops and trade shows are great places to host interactive games and competitions that get teams working together, creating memories and winning prizes.

 Why wouldn’t someone wander over to see what is going on?
 You can encourage social shares by running a photo competition.
 If the prize is good enough people will be eager to get involved, it’s down to you to make sure that they remember the experience.
-There are some great examples of experiential games that allow brands and customers to get better acquainted.

 If this article has taught you anything, it’s that you don’t need a lot of money to capitalise on the experience economy.
 Photo opportunities encourage people to interact with your brand just as much as games or competitions do.